3 Ninjas Kick Back: Plot

 Koga attempts to trap the boys and retrieve the dagger himself by masquerading as the Grand Master, but the boys and Miyo catch onto his scheme and flee.
 They face several adversaries before they are finally captured.
 Meanwhile, Mori is kidnapped from the hospital by Ishikawa after fleeing Glam and the others.
 Koga forces Mori to tell him the location of the Cave of Gold, an urban legend which the sword and dagger are the keys to open.
 Fearing the safety for his grandsons, Mori agrees to aid Koga.
 Soon after, the children come up with a plan and escape Koga's fortress on hang gliders, arriving at the cave shortly after the adults.
 Inside, Koga and Mori realize the legend is true after they encounter walls and monuments of gold within.
 While the two battle each other, the boys and Miyo drop in on them and Koga pulls a gun.
 Using Mori's lesson on focus, Colt throws a ball bearing into the muzzle of the gun, causing it to backfire and start a cave-in.
 The group flees the cave, and Koga, now realizing the price of his greed, apologizes and leaves the group unharmed.
 Rocky realizes that they are a day ahead of America and that they can still make it home by the championship game.

 At the game, the boys overcome their flaws.
 Down by two in the 9th inning, an opposing batter gets a hit off Rocky's pitch, until a new player, Miyo, catches the ball.
 In the bottom of the inning, Colt focuses and hits a home run, allowing all three boys to score and win the game.
 Members of the opposing team confront them after the game, and Darren, the team captain and the bicycle thief from the previous film, picks Miyo to fight for ruining his home run, which she politely agrees.
 Darren screams as she gets ready to attack him.
 The screen cuts to black as the fight begins.

+Production

+Shooting on the film began on May 17, 1993 and continued until July 21, 1993.

+Release

+3 Ninjas Kick Back was theatrically released on May 6, 1994 followed by a home video release on September 21, 1994.
+Despite filming after 3 Ninjas Knuckle Up, the film was ultimately released as the second entry in the series while Knuckle Up would be released as the third.